sphynx/notes/programming/refs-and-pattern-matching-in-rust.md

 y: 1
 ```

-A quick aside: here I am using a little helper for printing types which uses `std::any::type_name::<T>()` function from stable Rust.
-This is useful for investigating pattern matching, auto-dereferencing and other situations when compiler may do something strange and the type might not be clear from context:
+A quick aside: here I am using a little helper for printing types which uses the `std::any::type_name::<T>()` function from stable Rust.
+This is useful for investigating pattern matching, auto-dereferencing, and other situations when the compiler may do something strange and the type might not be clear from context:

 ```rust
 fn print_type_of<T>(msg: &str, _: &T) {